Software Observability for the AI era

 - Understands every prompt, edit, and commit at the source

-- Works alongside Claude Code, Copilot, Cursor — no IDE plugin required
+- Works alongside Claude Code, Cursor, Copilot, Codex — no IDE plugin required

 Inspect what gets built.